open-longevity/texts/en/patient-organizations-USA/index.md

 Now there are patient organizations which openly and effectively cooperate with doctors and scientists.
 There are both large public organizations and private on-line platforms among them.
 Let's start the analysis from the major ones.

 OMERACT (Outcome measures in rheumatoid arthritis clinical trials) is a global network on rheumatology.
 It has been functioning since 1992.
 Patients have been attracted since 2002.
 An action team of 6 people from 3 continents was set up and a chairman was elected.
 The group has equal influence as the board does.
-It was patients' idea to add the symptom of fatigue and weakness to the list of typical symptoms of the desease.
+It was patients' idea to add the symptom of fatigue and weakness to the list of typical symptoms of the disease.
 Sponsoring was voluntary.

-"AFM" is a French PO on muscles deceases.
+"AFM" is a French PO for muscles deceases.
 It is very interesting, because it differs from all PO models described earlier.
-They deliberately found another course of development.
-The point is, they go hand-in-hand with science but scientists don't control them.
-There was no strategy like that when such organization was established.
-The thing is, the initiative came from parents of the children with this disease which science proclaimed "rare". Слишком редким, чтобы инвестировать в его исследование. Почти 40% бюджета организации уходило на проведение клинических исследований. Годовой бюджет составляет 80 миллионов евро, 80% из которых идет от фандрайзинговой телекомпании «Телетон», 20% – от добровольных пожертвований. Недавно начали проводиться исследования по генной терапии.
+Leaders of this organization deliberately found another course of development.
+The point is, they went hand-in-hand with science but scientists didn't control them.
+There had not been a strategy like that when such organization was established.
+The thing is, the initiative came from parents of the children with this disease which science had proclaimed "rare", too rare to invest in the research.
+Almost 40% of organization's budget went to implementing clinical trials.
+Annual budget was 80 mln. euros, 80% of the money were from a funrising company "Teleton" and 20% were from voluntary contributions.
+A gene therapy has been launched recently.

-CAG-CT (Consumer Advisory Group for clinical trials) – 4 профессионала и 4 пациента в составе. Включают в себя ряд ПО. Пример: ассоциация пациентов с повреждениями спинного мозга. Благодаря участию пациентов в деятельности организации фокус исследований сместился от фундаментальных – терапия стволовыми клетками – к методам реабилитации и облегчения боли.
+CAG-CT (Consumer Advisory Group for clinical trials) is a group of 4 healthcare professionals and 4 patients, including a number of POs.
+For example: Assoсiation of patients with a spinal cord lesion.
+Thanks to patients involvment in organization's activities researches refocused from fundamental trials (stem cell therapy) to methods of rehabilitation and pain relieving.

-EUROPADONNA – ПО по раку груди. Организован комитет пациентов наряду с бордом. Имеют полномочия выносить список рекомендаций, принимают участие в конференциях, выступают с презентациями.
+EUROPADONNA is a PO for a breast cancer.
+The organization has a committee and a board.
+They can submit recommendations, participate in conferences and make presentations.

-Asthma and COPD organizations (Голландия): проведение опросов пациентов для улучшения качества лечения. Также имеют право определять направление исследования.
+Asthma and COPD organizations (Holland) conduct surveys to improve the quality of life.
+They can also set a course of a research.

-Associations of stroke sufferers (Великобритания): то же самое, что и предыдущая организация. Проведение опросов, встреч, семинаров.
+Association of stroke sufferers (Great Britain): is the same as the previous organization.
+They conduct surveys, meetings and seminars.

 ## National Patient Safety Foundation